shelleyolivia/learn-tutorials/solana/gaming-on-solana.md

 **bs58:** It helps to encode the string to base 58 encoding.

-**@solana/spl-token: ** It is a library which holds all the util functions to create the token on the Solana blockchain.
+**@solana/spl-token:** It is a library containing all the utility functions to create the token on the Solana blockchain.

 **crypto:** It is an algorithm that performs data encryption and decryption.